verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 {{< /clipboard >}}

-**NOTE:** A Coherence cluster provisioned with Verrazzano does not support autoscaling with a Horizontal Pod Autoscaler.
+**NOTE**: A Coherence cluster provisioned with Verrazzano does not support autoscaling with a Horizontal Pod Autoscaler.

 #### Termination
 You can terminate the Coherence cluster by removing the Component from the ApplicationConfiguration or by